Academic Catalog

 Test, Adjust and Balancing (TAB) Technician is a registered apprenticeship program offered in partnership with Sheet Metal Local 104 and Bay Area Training Fund.
 This 5-year apprenticeship program provides students with 216 hours per year of day or evening class instruction and paid on-the-job training with a sheet metal contractor.
 This is a "green" construction field that is growing due to the need for indoor air quality and energy efficiency compliance.
 The type of work performed can range from pressure testing, adjusting, and balancing of duct systems for energy efficiency to commissioning and completing documentation of HVAC systems in residential and commercial buildings.
 The work condition ranges from light physical activity to maneuvering into limited access areas with tools and equipment.
 Good communication skills are needed to interact with clients.
 Technicians are held to a code of conduct to assure quality measurements.
 The program offers a solid career opportunity with livable wages along with retirement and health benefits and provides highly trained and skilled workforce for students/apprentices in the HVAC industry.
 Per California Code of Regulations, this program is limited to students admitted to the Sheet Metal Local 104 & Bay Area Industry Training Fund’s Test, Adjust, and Balancing (TAB) Technician program.

-The Associate in Science in Test, Adjust and Balancing (TAB) Technician degree builds upon the Certificate of Achievement in Test, Adjust and Balancing (TAB) Technician by adding requirements for general education courses.
-Upon completion of the program, students will be eligible to receive an Apprenticeship Completion Certificate from the California Division of Apprenticeship Standards (DAS), and a Test and Balance Certification from International Certification Board (ICB).
-Career opportunities include, but are not limited to: Test, Adjust and Air Balancing technician; TABB certified supervisor; service technician; Leadership in Energy and Environmental Design (LEED) inspector; sheet metal fabricator; compliance tester; entrepreneur; HVAC educator; business agent; and training coordinator.
+Upon completion of the program, students will be eligible to receive an Apprenticeship Completion Certificate from the California Division of Apprenticeship Standards (DAS), a Certificate of Achievement from Foothill College, and a Test and Balance Certification from the International Certification Board (ICB).
+Career opportunities include, but are not limited to, the following: Test, Adjust, and Air Balancing Technician; TABB-Certified Supervisor; Service Technician; Leadership in Energy and Environmental Design (LEED) Inspector; Sheet Metal Fabricator; Compliance Tester; Entrepreneur; HVAC Educator; Business Agent; Training Coordinator; and in other related fields.

 Learn more about the program on the Apprenticeship website.